D-Eva-Code/Rust-Cohort-One-Assignmet-New/README.md

-# Calculator & CGPA Calculator
+# Calculator & GPA Calculator

 ## 📌 Project Overview
-This project is a **Rust-based calculator** that performs basic arithmetic operations and also includes a **CGPA calculator** to help students determine their academic performance.
+This project is a **Rust-based calculator** that performs basic arithmetic operations and also includes a **GPA calculator** to help students determine their academic performance.

 ## 🚀 Features
 - **Basic Calculator Functions**